Cliques and a new measure of clustering: with application to U.S. domestic airlines: Graph Theory and Clustering

-However, while this approach seems promising, it will rapidly become too cumbersome to derive analytic formulae for larger values of $b$, because the number of denominator terms explodes.
+However, while this approach seems promising, it will rapidly become hard to derive analytic formulae for larger values of $b$, because the number of denominator terms will explode.
 Essentially, we would need to find a formula for \emph{every} non-isomorphic tree on $b$ nodes.
 For example, $C(6)$ would require evaluation of six denominator terms (Figure \ref{fig:non_isomorphic_trees_six_nodes}).
-Numerical values are given as series A000055 in the Online Encyclopedia of Integer Sequences (\ \url{http://oeis.org/A000055}\ ).
+Numerical values for the number of trees on $n$ unlabelled nodes are given as series A000055 in the Online Encyclopedia of Integer Sequences (\ \url{http://oeis.org/A000055}\ ).
 For example, $C(7)$ has 11 denominator terms, $C(8)$ has 23 denominator terms, and $C(36)$ has more than 6.2 $\times$ $10^{12}$ terms!
-This creates an intrinsic bound on the general applicability of analytic formulae for $C(b)$: we can reasonably expect to use them for $C(3)$, $C(4)$, $C(5)$ and perhaps $C(6)$, but not beyond.\footnote{In the special case of $G(n, p)$, it follows directly from (\ref{eq:c_b}) that $C(b) = p^{(b-1)(b-2)/2}$ in expectation, since there are $\binom{n}{b} \, p^{\binom{b}{2}}$ $b$-cliques and $b^{b-2} \, \binom{n}{b} \, p^{b-1}$ $b$-spanning trees in $G(n, p)$.
-Numerical values of $\binom{b-1}{2}$ are given in A161680 of the OEIS (\ \url{http://oeis.org/A161680}\ ).}
+This creates an intrinsic bound on the general applicability of analytic formulae for $C(b)$: we can reasonably expect to use them for $C(3)$, $C(4)$, $C(5)$ and perhaps $C(6)$ and $C(7)$, but not beyond.
+There has been considerable research on efficient numerical algorithms for generating all possible spanning trees of a simple undirected connected graph; see \cite{chakraborty_etal19} for a review and comparison of different methods.
+It is possible that numerical methods could be used to extend $C(b)$ to higher values of $b$, although computation of $C(b)$ requires consideration of \emph{every} possible set of $b$ connected nodes in the graph, and it is well known that the number of spanning trees of a graph increases exponentially in the number of nodes.\footnote{Note that the analytical algorithm is not a property of the generalized clustering coefficient itself, but a means to compute it efficiently for small $b$, and for small to moderate $n$.
+As in other areas, when exact analytic methods become intractable, it often becomes necessary to use numerical techniques and approximations instead, such as approximate sampling algorithms and asymptotic results.}